-“Depression glass” is a term that is sometimes bandied about indiscriminately by glass collectors, and sometimes incorrectly.
+“Depression glass” is also a term that is sometimes bandied about indiscriminately by glass collectors, sometimes incorrectly.

 Basically, this is a catch-all phrase for a general type of inexpensive glassware, in clear or colors, that was sold (or given away as premiums) during the late 1920s into the early 1940s.

 Note: Some “Depression Glass” patterns have been reproduced in more recent years, notably in the 1970s, but even up to the present day.
 (Much of so-called Depression glass for sale on online auction sites is actually reproduction glass, made in Asia during the last few years, even being imported today!
 Terms used such as “Depression era-style” or “Depression style” indicate these are new or recent items.)

 Large quantities of true Depression glass was made, by about 20 different glass companies, and virtually all of these manufacturers were located in the Midwest or eastern United States.